communitiesuk/delta-common-infrastructure/terraform/modules/active_directory/README.md

 RDP into the AD Management Server as domain admin.

-Following the instructions here: <https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_tutorial_setup_trust_prepare_onprem.html>
+Following the instructions here: <https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_tutorial_setup_trust_prepare_onprem.html> or [AWS documentation](https://aws.amazon.com/blogs/security/how-to-migrate-your-on-premises-domain-to-aws-managed-microsoft-ad-using-admt/) for prerequisites

 * Open up the security groups and ACL.
 Easiest to allow all traffic.
 DCs definitely need to be able to send DNS requests to each other.
   * Done in terraform